ziyuezhangd/accessibility-app/README.md

 npm run test
 ```
 ### Run e2e tests
-First, start the app locally, as e2e tests need to actually visit the app in the browser
+First, start the app locally, as e2e tests need to actually visit the app in the browser.

 Then, run this commands in `./mern/client`:
 ```bash
 npm run cypress
 ```

+Details on quality assurance: [Notion - How to QA](https://www.notion.so/How-to-QA-28d3230725f84e148a8bb78ce310453f#baec289261334a3a8224e332ce125eb2)

 ## Tech Stack